const-void/covid-19-spreadsheet/README.md

 # JSON Configuration
 Case sensitive!

 `cov19_data_gather.py` without a command line parameter will look for a `covid19_data_gather_conf.json` file.

 If one isn't found, `sample_covid19_data_gather_conf.json` is used as starting place.
-Note that `covid19_data_gather_conf.json` is in `.gitignore` -- this way you can have your own setup without having to worry about git collisions etc.

-Alternatively, a given `/path/to/conf.json` can specified on the command line.
+Note that `covid19_data_gather_conf.json` is in `.gitignore` -- this way you can have your own setup without having to worry about git collisions etc.  Alternatively, a given `/path/to/conf.json` can specified on the command line.

 All json configurations are validated -- once at a schema level via `covid19_data_gather_conf.schema.json`, and again, to make sure the intended geographies are accurate - counties have to match both US & NYT data *exactly*, including case sensitivity.

 `los angeles, ca` will *fail* validation.  `Los Angeles County, CA` will pass.

 There are two blocks, both required:
-* "spreadsheets": {}
+* `"spreadsheets": {}`
-* "settings": {}
+* `"settings": {}`

-## "spreadsheets": { }
+## `"spreadsheets": {}`
 This block controls spreadsheet generation.
 Fiddle with these settings to hone in on geographies of interest.
-If an email will be spent, each spreadsheet generated is attached.
-For a while, I was generating spreadsheets but not sending...but...what's the point?
+If an email will be sent, each spreadsheet generated is attached.

+For a while, I was generating spreadsheets and not sending...but...what's the point?
 The data isn't going anywhere.
-When you want to look at a region -- add it in!
-When you are tire of it...take it out!
+When we want to look at a region -- add it in!
+When we tire of it...take it out!

 key | type | required | desc | example
 --- | ---- | -------- | ---- | -------